You are here

 - be prepared for, attend and participate in classes, tutoring sessions, staff appointments, etc.;

 - allow TRiO staff to track their academic progress and make recommendations;

 - give TRiO staff permission to discuss their participation in the program with faculty, staff and tutors to provide relevant and timely services .

 - Personal Development

-To apply for participation in Student Support Services, visit the TRiO SSS Office, at 119 Sisson, between 8 a.m.- Noon or 1 - 4:30 p.m., Monday through Friday.
+Application and Reactivation forms are available in the TRiO Main Office, 119 Sisson, between 8 a.m.- 4 p.m., Monday through Friday.